jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

     touch ../john_doe/lil_john_doe/\
     child_of_sibling_of_john_doe

-  - ``\`` is a symbol that tells the computer I am breaking up one line after I hit the :kbd:`enter/return` key on the keyboard
+  - ``\`` is a symbol that tells the computer I want to break up the line after I hit the :kbd:`enter/return` key on the keyboard
   - ``..`` is the parent of ``jane_doe`` which is ``doe``
   - ``john_doe`` is a child of ``doe``
   - ``lil_john_doe`` is a child of ``john_doe``